 This morning we drive back over the Takaka Hill to Riwaka where the days riding starts.
 This is a beautiful quiet back country road and the ride from Riwaka to Woodstock is well worth the effort.
 The road meanders along tranquil back roads following the west bank of the Motueka River, world famous for its brown trout and fly fishing.
 The finish of the riding for the day is in Woodstock a very small rural settlement on the banks of the Motueka River.

-We drive back to Nelson where you stay for the evening.
+We drive back to Motueka where you stay for the evening.

 Nelson / Motueka to Awaroa via Totaranui